benjohansen/20projects_arduino-max/README.md

   - [1A-in-DS-to-Max_Max-to-DS-out-3A](/1A-in-DS-to-Max_Max-to-DS-out-3A)
     - send the state of the potentiometer from the Digital Sandbox to Max, and simultaneously control (from Max) the Digital Sandbox's RGB LED using PWM

+### Wireless communication using two Xbee modules

+  - coming soon ...
+I hope!
+(I'm researching hooking the Xbee up to the expansion port on the Digital Sandbox which houses 3.3V, GND, A4 (SDA) pin, and A5 (SDL) pin)

 <hr>

 # About the Sparkfun Digital Sandbox